nest/ode-toolbox/doc/index.rst

    * - ``disable_stiffness_check``
      - False
      - Set to True to disable stiffness check.
+   * - ``no_mangling``
+     - False
+     - Set to True, or a list of strings corresponding to individual variable names, to disable internal rewriting of expressions, and return same output as input expression where possible.
+Only applies to variables specified as first-order differential equations.
    * - ``log_level``
      - :python:`logging.WARN`
      - Sets the logging threshold.
 Logging messages which are less severe than ``log_level`` will be ignored.
 Log levels can be provided as an integer or string, for example "INFO" (more messages) or "WARN" (fewer messages).
 For a list of valid logging levels, see https://docs.python.org/3/library/logging.html#logging-levels